2019 Team Speedway Junior European Championship

 The 2019 Team Speedway Junior European Championship was the 12th Team Speedway Junior European Championship season.
 It was organised by the Fédération Internationale de Motocyclisme and was the 8th as an under 21 years of age event.

-The final took place on 28 September 2019 in Lamothe-Landerron, France.
+The final took place on 28 September 2019 at the Piste de Speedway de Lamothe Landerron in Lamothe-Landerron, France.
 The defending champions Denmark and eight times winners Poland both finished on 50 points each.
-As a result a run-off was required and Poland's Jakub Miśkowiak beat Jonas Seifert-Salk to reclaim the title for Poland.
+As a result, a run-off was required and Poland's Jakub Miśkowiak beat Jonas Seifert-Salk to reclaim the title for Poland.